smith-chem-wisc/StefanPaper/CalibrationPaper.md

 In addition, the introduction of a notch search capability at this final stage allows for detection of monoisotopic errors and adducts, instead of mis-assigning.

-NUMERICAL VALIDATION
+**RESULTS AND DISCUSSION**

  We follow the enhanced workflow sequence in this section to provide evidence of improvement at each step.

 **Step 2 numerical validation**

 A simple test of the calibration quality is to withhold some known peak matches from the inputs of the calibration software, and to determine if they have been shifted closer to the theoretically correct value.
-We test the following peak exclusion strategies: **a)** Withholding random peaks.
-This test validates the calibration framework **b)** Withholding random identifications **c)** Withholding all high m/z valued peaks **d)** Withholding all low m/z valued peaks.
+We test the following peak exclusion strategies: **a)** Withholding random identifications **b)** Withholding all high m/z valued peaks **c)** Withholding all low m/z valued peaks.